-Premium fuel costs around 10p more per litre on average
+Premium fuel costs around 12p more per litre on average.

 What makes fuel 'premium'?

-Essentially, 'premium' fuel was given its name, due to its higher research octane number or RON level.
-Benefits of an increased RON rating can potentially include a lower your car's fuel consumption, as well as giving you better engine protection and performance.
+Essentially, 'premium' fuel was given its name due to its higher research octane number or RON level.
+Benefits of an increased RON rating can potentially lower your car's fuel consumption, as well as giving you better engine protection and performance.

-According to www.petrolprices.com (Jan 2019) the average price of unleaded petrol is currently 119.8p per litre, with super unleaded costing almost 13p more, priced at 132.6p per litre.
+According to the RAC (June 2022) the average supermarket price of unleaded petrol is currently 189.46p per litre, with super unleaded costing over 12p more, priced at 201.82p per litre.

 Some drivers report a small increase in the number of miles they can cover before needing to refill while using super unleaded petrol, while others find that there is minimal difference, so it seems the jury is still out.